Make Your Presentation Handouts Look Professional without a Graphic Designer

-- Half-Page mage Background If my handout needs to be eye catching, and I can limit the content, I will use a large image.
-Most often, I will use an good looking stock photo or photo from one of my classes or events as the centerpiece.
+- Half-Page mage Background If my handout needs to be eye-catching, and I can limit the content, I will use a large image.
+Most often, I will use a good-looking stock photo or photo from one of my classes or events as the centerpiece.
 The handout that I made for last week’s podcast uses this technique.
 An image of that handout is posted here.
 I know what you’re thinking… “I’m less of a photographer than I am a graphic designer.
 My photos aren’t good enough to have them take up half of my handout.”
 If you are thinking this, you are in the same boat as I am.
-My saving grace is ShutterStock.
+Canva comes to the rescue here with Canva Pro.

 There are a lot of stock photo companies out there, and many are really good, but my favorite is ShutterStock.
 The reason I like this service so much is that the images are very economical, and they have just about any type of image that you’d ever want.
 In the past, I was using stock images so much for social media and my blogs that I had a monthly plan where I could download up to 50 different images per month for just $100.
 Now, though, I purchase five images for $49, and I have an entire year to choose which five images that I want to download.
 So, the images are only $9.80 each.
 Once you purchase the license for the picture, you can use it (and re-download it if needed) forever.
 This is a fantastic deal compared to companies like Getty that charge $500 per image, and you have to buy different licenses for each type of use.